khoaguin/HAIM/README.md

 ## Code

-The code is separated into three sections:
+The code uses Python3.6.9 and is separated into four sections:

+0 - Software Package requirement

 1 - Data Preprocessing

 2 - Modeling of our three tasks: mortality prediction, length of stay prediction, chest pathology classification

 3 - Result Generating: Including reporting of the AUROC, AUPRC, F1 scores, as well as code to generate the plots reported in the paper.

+Please be advised that sufficient RAM or cluster access to parallel processing is needed to run these experiments.